|

 \dvlinputlisting{#3}{\@dvl@lst@title}{\@dvl@lst@options}{#2.lisp}}

-\clinputlisting<2->[title={Example 1}, gobble=2]{ex1}\lstinputlisting as before to include it.
-Clever right ?\jobname.dvl.
-In the ending, we call our previous macro \dvlinputlisting on that file (actually, on a dynamically created argument list called \@dvl@args:\usepackage{verbatim}
+Here is a generic environment for doing that.
+In the opening, we read the environment's contents and store it in the file \jobname.dvl.
+In the ending, we call our previous macro \dvlinputlisting on that file (actually, on a dynamically created argument list called \@dvl@args:

 \newwrite\lstvrb@out